ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-15-the-ethereum-classic-mining-difficulty-adjustment-explained/index.zh.md

 For example, ETC’s current network difficulty at the time of this writing is 1.63 petahashes per second.

-This means that miners collectively should work at a rate of 1,630,000,000,000,000 hashes per second to discover, on average, a block every 15 seconds.
+This means that, at the time of this writing, miners collectively should work at a rate of 1,630,000,000,000,000 hashes per second to discover, on average, a block every 13 seconds.

 ---